teamhanko/hanko/frontend/elements/README.md

 await hanko.user.logout();
 ```

-To learn how error handling works and what else you can do with SDK, take a look into the [docs](https://docs.hanko.io/jsdoc/hanko-frontend-sdk/).
+To learn how error handling works and what else you can do with SDK, take a look into the [frontend-sdk docs](https://docs.hanko.io/jsdoc/hanko-frontend-sdk/).

 ## UI Customization